MEGAN EASTMAN, MOT, OTR/L

 Kaitlyn Wise, MS, OTR/L

 In December of 2013, Kaitlyn graduated from the Master's of Science in Occupational Therapy program at Florida International University.
 Her Master's Thesis was The Role Depression has on Executive Function in Individuals with Traumatic Brain Injury.
 Ever since graduation, Kaitlyn has immersed herself in the field of pediatric therapy, working at several sites simultaneously such as Joe DiMaggio Children's Hospital in inpatient and outpatient pediatric therapy, and Adults to Pediatric Therapy, Inc. She is experienced in evaluating and working with children with ASD, SPD, Down syndrome, CP, anoxic brain injury, Prader-Willi syndrome, dyspraxia, failure to thrive, developmental delay, feeding challenges, Noonan syndrome, seizure disorders, and auditory processing disorder.
 Kaitlyn has provided clinic-based, school-based, and home-based services.
 She also worked for over a year in equine-assisted therapy.
 Kaitlyn has training the Alert Program and the S.O.S.
 Approach to Feeding.
 She is experienced as a supervisor of occupational therapy assistants.
 Kaitlyn moved from South Florida to Seattle in the fall of 2016.
-Kaitlyn has been described by her co-workers as an exceptional clinician, one who develops rapport quickly with children and families.
+Kaitlyn is an exceptional clinician, one who develops rapport quickly with children and families.